Python code has become one of the fastest growing and most popular programming languages in the world.

 Not native to mobile environment

-Python is not native to mobile environment and it is seen by some programmers as a weak language for mobile computing.
-Android and iOS don’t support Python as an official programming language.
+Python is not native to the mobile environment and some programmers see it as a weak language for mobile computing.
+Android and iOS don’t support mobile computing in Python as an official programming language.

-Still, Python can be easily used for mobile purposes, but it requires some additional effort.
+Still, it can be easily used for mobile purposes, but it requires some additional effort.

 Simplicity - Problem or unique feature?